basiralab/4D-FED-GNN/README.md

 Network Normalization for Integrating Multi-view Networks (netNorm): Dhifallah, S., Rekik, I., 2020, Estimation of connectional brain templates using selective multi-view network normalization

-# arXiv link

-You can download our paper at: https://arxiv.org/abs/2009.11166

 # Please Cite the Following paper when using gGAN: